 Certain links in this post are affiliate links (those identified with asterisks (*)).
 Where a purchase is made through an affiliate link, I may receive a small commission – at no additional cost to you.
 Thank you for your support of my site.

-Where to Find More SQE Practice Questions
+Where to Find More SQE1 Practice Questions

-- SQE-Style Mock Exam | For Self-Study from us! (aka.
-Lawyer in London) – This is a cheeky plug for the brand new FLK1-style mock from yours truly!
-It contains 90 single-best-answer questions, in the style of SQE1, and is available on desktop and mobile.
-There’s an online timer and you can bookmark MCQs as you go.
+- SQE-Style Mock Exams | For Self-Study from us! (aka.
+Lawyer in London) – This is a cheeky plug for the new FLK1-style mocks from yours truly!
+We’ve created sets of 90 or 180 single-best-answer questions, in the style of SQE1.
+They are accessible on desktop and mobile, and there’s an online timer as well as bookmark functionality.
 Answers and explanations are also provided.
-You can find the test here.
+You can find the tests here.

-We’ve had some early feedback, saying that the mock tough.
+We’ve had some early feedback, saying that the mocks are tough.
 The goal is not for the questions to be unduly niche or tricky (this would not be helpful to anyone)!
 Rather, all the questions are, again, designed to be as similar to actual SQE questions as possible (and SQE1 is pretty tough!)

-This mock takes the single-best-answer format seriously – requiring you to read carefully(!) and separate good responses from better, more complete, responses.
+These mocks take the single-best-answer format seriously – requiring you to read carefully(!) and separate good responses from better, more complete, responses.
 (I believe this reflects the actual exam, where candidates report that the 5-suggested answers appear as different “shades of grey,” or that the examiners seemed to be “splitting hairs”).

 Revise SQE’s Book Bundles – You can save some money if you buy the FLK1 and FLK2 mocks together.
 You can buy the paperback bundle here and the eBook bundle here.
+(Use code SELFSTUDY10 at checkout to receive a 10% discount).

-- SQE1 FLK 1 & 2 – Practice Test by David Sinclair* – This mock exam is available through Udemy.
+- SQE1 Practice Tests from LexDex Solutions* – This mock exam is available through Udemy.
 (For the unfamiliar, Udemy is an online course provider that offers classes in everything under the sun.
 There are about 70,000 instructors on the platform and 200,000 courses.
 If there’s something you’d like to learn about, you can usually find it on Udemy).
-The practice exam includes 50 questions for FLK1 and another 50 for FLK2.
-Access is unlimited.
-You can purchase the prep test here: SQE1 FLK 1 & 2 – Practice Test.
+There are approximately 90 FLK1 and 90 FLK2 questions included in this practice test and access is unlimited.

 _ _ _